gwynbleidd415/face-api/README.md

 # face-api
-A react and nodejs project that uses clarifai apis to find the number of people in an image, their gender, age, demographics, etc.
+A react and nodejs project that uses the clarifaiapi to detect faces in an image and determine the age, gender, demographics and which celebrity the face closely matches to.
+The users need to register first to access the website.
+Used passport package for the registration and signin.
+Used Node.js runtime environment, Express.js and various other npm packages for creating the backend.
+Used React, react-router and several other packages for creating the frontend.
+Used Postgresql for managing the database.